MathItYT/manim-studio/README.md

    It has direct integration with OpenAI API, so you must have an API key to use it.

 2. Use the program!
-We still don't have a documentation, but there will be one in the future!
+The documentation is available [here](https://mathityt.github.io/manim-studio/).
+   **Warning:** The documentation is a work in progress, so it may not be complete. ⚠️

 ## Examples